 Leading ADHD Clinic in NSWProviding the most comprehensive assessment, diagnostic and therapy services for both children and adults across NSW & Australia.

 Far from our Centre?Now offering Skype therapy for our out of area patients

 Using the latest scientifically validated tests and treatment protocols

 Our child ADHD assessments involve the following stages:

-This is an interview conducted by telephone by our intake officer, Vivian Chiu, who will go through your child’s background, previously conducted assessments, and current symptoms of concern.
+This is an interview conducted by telephone by our intake officer who will go through your child’s background, previously conducted assessments, and current symptoms of concern.
 This way we will be able to determine what type of assessment will be required and whether an ADHD assessment is appropriate (or whether a different type of assessment or broader assessment is required).
-Please note: To make an appointment for an assessment, a deposit of $150 is required to confirm that one of our specialists will set aside a full morning for your child.
+Please note: To make an appointment for an assessment, a deposit of $150 is required to confirm that one of our clinicians will set aside a full morning for your child.

 Prior to attending your initial consultation we request that you complete 3 questionnaires pertaining to your child.
 (1) Background history questionnaire, (2) ADHD symptomatology questionnaire (including 12 other developmental disorders as well as social, emotional, behavioural and academic concerns), (3) an executive functioning questionnaire.
 To diagnose ADHD it is also important to ask one of your child’s teachers to also complete some of these questionnaires (2 & 3) in order to understand how your child is affected in the main environment where they are expected to sit and focus for extended periods.
 Often ratings can differ between home and school and it is important to understand what issues present in different settings in order to guide appropriate recommendations for intervention.